anydotcrypto/docs.any.sender/README.md

 const userWallet = new ethers.Wallet("");
 const provider = new ethers.providers.JsonRpcProvider("");
 const echoContractAddress = "";
-const client = new AnySenderClient(anySenderUrl, relayContractAddressreceiptSignerAddress);
+const client = new AnySenderClient(anySenderUrl, relayContractAddress, receiptSignerAddress);
 console.log("any.sender client set up.");

 // create a relay transaction to the echo contract